ClimateMind/climatemind-backend/docs/contribute/installation.md

 ## Up containers

-To build and up containers open the terminal and go to the folder containing your clonned repository.
+To build and up containers open the terminal and go to the folder containing your cloned repository.
 Then run the following command:

+{% hint style="info" %}
+You may need to enable Compose V1/V2 compatibility in Docker Desktop Settings->General if your system reports the "docker-compose" command is not found.
+Another solution is using "docker compose" instead.
+{% endhint %}

 ```
 docker-compose -p climatemind-backend --profile webapp -f docker/docker-compose.yml up -d --build